-And this is where I get the what? question and astonishing expression of misunderstanding.
-The spanking is only symbolic tradition (nobody gets hurt or injured) and it has lots of meanings and traditions behind it.
+And this is where I get the “what?” question and perplex face expression of misunderstanding.
+The spanking is only symbolic tradition (nobody gets hurt or injured) and a lot of meanings and tradition behind it.
 I will explain later what this all means.
-But first I would like to start by saying what EASTER means to me and where this all is coming from.
+But first I would like to start by saying what EASTER means to me and how we celebrate it in my home.

 EASTER IN CZECH REPUBLIC

-For most people in the Czech Republic, Easter is a beginning of spring or new beginnings.
+For most people in Czech, Easter is a beginning of spring and new beginnings.
 But everybody knows, that it is also the most important Christian holiday and there are many customs associated with it.
-Many non Christians do follow these customs as well.
-Let me explain you some of them.
+Many of the non Christians Czech people still do follow these customs as well.

 Ugly or Chimney Wednesday, reminds of Judas’ betrayal, also called bad deed day.
 Chimney Wednesday is called, because that day, soot was swept from the chimney.
-Although this day is a cleaning day (house work), we should not frown or be annoyed by the fact of cleaning the house.
+Although this day is a cleaning day (housework), we should not frown or be annoyed by the fact of cleaning the house.
 According to a folk superstition, if you frown on Ugly Wednesday, you will be annoyed every Wednesday for the rest of the year.
+And you surely don’t want to, so smile!

 Green Thursday, which refers to Holy Thursday in English is a day, when we should eat healthy food, particularly leafy greens.
-In my family, we always prepare creamy spinach, with bread dumplings or potatoes and eggs (hard-boiled or sunny side up).
+But for breakfast we eat Jidáše, sweet buns.
+In my family, for lunch or supper, we prepare creamy spinach, with bread dumplings or potatoes and eggs (hard-boiled or sunny side up).
 Some people eat salads, green pea soups, cabbage soup.
-As a sweet treat, housewives bakes sweet buns called Jidase, in a shape of a rolled rope.
-It symbolizes the rope on which the treacherous Judas was hanged.
-The sweet dough is very similar to classic Hot Crossed buns.

-Good Friday is a Christian holiday commemorating the crucifixion of Jesus and his death at Calvary.
+Good Friday is mostly Christian holiday commemorating the crucifixion of Jesus and his death at Calvary.
 As a child, I remember we couldn’t eat meat on Good Friday.
-It was a meatless Friday for us and my mom used to prepare simple cream of wheat with honey or slice of bread with butter.
+It was a meatless Friday for us and my mom used to prepare simple cream of wheat with honey or a slice of bread with butter.
 Some people fast the whole day.
-We used to go to the church in the afternoon and it was a very long quiet mass for us.
+We used to go to the church in the afternoon, and it was a very long quiet mass for us.
 As children, we tried to keep us entertained by running in the hallways of the church, which always got us into the trouble.
-But it is still a great memory as we gathered as a family.
+These are the greatest memory, as we gathered as a family.

 Another tradition on Good Friday is, that every boy in the village equips himself with a wooden rattle (řehtačka).
 The boys then form a group and walk through the village, rattling their rattles vigorously, so the noise can be heard from far away.
 The meaning of this rattling is, to chase away Judas and to drive impure forces out of the houses and buildings.